Link Wray: Career

 Building on the distorted electric guitar sound of early records, Wray's first hit was the 1958 instrumental "Rumble".
 The record was first released on Cadence Records (catalog number 1347) as by "Link Wray & His Ray Men".
 "Rumble" was banned in New York and Boston for fear that it would incite teenage gang violence, "rumble" being slang for a gang fight.

 Before, during, and after his stints with major labels Epic and Swan, Wray released 45s under many names.
 Tiring of the corporate music machine, he began recording albums using a three-track studio he converted from an outbuilding on his brother's property that his father used to raise chickens, in Accokeek, Maryland.
-He wrote and recorded the eponymously-titled LP Link Wray (1971), on which he wrote about his frustrations.
+He wrote and recorded the LP Link Wray (1971), on which he wrote about his frustrations.
 The Neville Brothers have recorded two tracks from it, "Fallin' Rain" and "Fire and Brimstone".

 While living in the San Francisco Bay Area in the early 1970s, Wray was introduced to Quicksilver Messenger Service guitarist John Cipollina by bassist James "Hutch" Hutchinson.
 He subsequently formed a band initially featuring special guest Cipollina along with the rhythm section from Cipollina's band Copperhead, bassist Hutch Hutchinson, and drummer David Weber.
 They opened for the band Lighthouse at the Whisky a Go Go in Los Angeles from May 15–19, 1974.
 He later did numerous concerts and radio broadcasts in the Bay Area, including at KSAN and at promoter Bill Graham's Winterland Ballroom venue, with Les Lizama later replacing Hutchinson on bass.
 He toured and recorded two albums with retro-rockabilly artist Robert Gordon in the late 1970s.
 The 1980s to the present day saw a large number of reissues as well as new material.
 One member of his band in the 1980s, session drummer Anton Fig, later became drummer in the CBS Orchestra on the Late Show with David Letterman.
-In 1994, he played on four songs of the album Chatterton by French rocker Alain Bashung.
+In 1994, Wray played on four songs of the album Chatterton by French rocker Alain Bashung.
 He went on to release two albums of new music: Shadowman (1997) and Barbed Wire (2000).

 In November 2017, Easy Eye Records announced the future release of two recently discovered recordings, "Son of Rumble", presumably a follow-up to 1958's "Rumble", and "Whole Lotta Talking", recorded in 1970.
 The recordings were issued as a 45rpm single in April 2018.

-Easy Eye released another 45rpm single of newly discovered/unreleased material for RSD 2019, "Vernon's Diamond" b/w "My Brother, My Son".
-"Vernon's Diamond" was recorded circa 1958-59 and is an early version of "Ace of Spades", and "My Brother, My Son" was recorded at the same sessions as "Whole Lotta Talking" in 1970.
+Easy Eye released another 45rpm single of newly discovered/unreleased material for Record Store Day 2019, "Vernon's Diamond" b/w "My Brother, My Son".
+"Vernon's Diamond" was recorded circa 1958–59 and is an early version of "Ace of Spades", and "My Brother, My Son" was recorded at the same sessions as "Whole Lotta Talking" in 1970.